 All about the face during Elizabethan times: In the Elizabethan society, the beauty standards were different from what we have today.
 Perfumes were mostly floral and subtle, often based on violets, and the makeup would also be understated and as natural as possible, as anything more than subtle in a woman deemed her a “fallen woman” or prostitute.
 During that time, mostly amongst the royals, aristocracy and courtiers, a pale complexion was considered as a sign of good health and prestige.
 Poor people could not achieve such complexion due to the burden of going out and working hard for their living, resulting in a tan.
 Wealthy women to gain such a complexion used several different things; the commonest way to gain a hint of lavishness and refinement was through their cosmetics and the use of Ceruse, a foundation made from mixing the poisonous white lead and vinegar.
 Many people preferred to apply tin ash, sulfur, alum, etc., egg whites were used to hide wrinkles.

 What about eyes and their eyebrows? : Kohl was used by people in the Elizabethan Era to outline their eyes and make them look darker.
 A sign of aristocracy during that time was to have arched and thin eyebrows that created a high forehead.
 To make their eyes sparkly and larger, a chemical named Belladonna was also used.
 Eyebrows were plucked to achieve their desired look.

 Hair Queen Elizabeth had reddish hair.
 Thus people started to dye their hair in to a reddish shade.
 Fair hair during that time was considered fashionable.
 People used different bleaching agents to make their hair fair like- Saffron, celadine,cumin seeds and even urine!
 Wigs were also used to get that fair hair look.
-Their hard was curled tightly from the front.
+Their head was curled tightly from the front.
 Hair was adorned with jewels and head pieces.
 Only rich people could afford them as they were very costly.